sameenmaruf/acl2020-contextnmt-cataphora/README.md

 Note:

-Whatever data set you use with our implementation, you need to add the BOS and EOS tokens (represented by <s> and </s>) to the source and target sentences yourself.
+Whatever data set you use with our implementation, you need to add the BOS and EOS tokens (represented by `<s>` and `</s>`) to the source and target sentences yourself.

-Also you may need to unkify (replace by <unk>) the tokens in dev and test sets which do not exist in the training set yourself.
+Also you may need to unkify (replace by `<unk>`) the tokens in dev and test sets which do not exist in the training set.